Saint Dominic, Priest – Readings

 This, of course, is the very essence of Jesus’ mission – to make the carrying out of God’s will a top priority in people’s lives everywhere.
 Jesus’ words are perhaps not to be taken literally, especially, if the man’s father has just died, but it is a way of expressing the real priorities.
 Let the spiritually dead bury the physically dead.
 It is so easy for someone to think of all kinds of excuses to delay putting the living of the Gospel into practice.
 The man could also have meant that he was ready to become a disciple of Jesus, but only after his father had died.
 Especially if he was the oldest son, he could have felt that burying his father was a special responsibility expected of him.
 But his father might not die for years to come.
 What is the man to be doing in the meanwhile?
 No, God’s call comes first.

 A third man agreed to follow Jesus, but first asked to say goodbye to his family.
 Put like this, it might seem a reasonable request.
 But what did saying goodbye mean for this man?
 How long would it take?
 The man must realise that commitment to the work of building the Kingdom of God is absolute.
 It means a commitment to a new family, the human family.
-Further on in this gospel, Jesus will tell the crowds who are following him enthusiastically:
+Further on in Luke’s Gospel, Jesus will tell the crowds who are following him enthusiastically:

-The word ‘hating’ here cannot be taken literally because it would violate Jesus’ command for us to love everyone, even enemies, unconditionally.
+The word ‘hate’ here cannot be taken literally because it would violate Jesus’ command for us to love everyone, even enemies, unconditionally.
 But it does mean that our bonding to Jesus and his mission must be absolute and no one and nothing can get in the way.
-It is a theme which runs especially through Luke’s gospel – to follow Jesus is all or nothing.
-At the same time, no other gospel speaks more touchingly of the Jesus’ compassion and readiness to forgive – for example, the parables of the caring shepherd, the lost coin and the lost son.
+It is a theme which runs especially through Luke’s Gospel – to follow Jesus is all or nothing.
+At the same time, no other Gospel speaks more touchingly of the Jesus’ compassion and readiness to forgive – for example, the parables of the caring shepherd, the lost coin and the lost son.
 They are the two sides of Jesus and they are not incompatible.

 Clearly, Dominic was filled with this spirit.
 He was totally committed to the following of Jesus, but his community also preached the love and compassion of Jesus.
 We, too, must combine these in our own lives.